 The ratings allocated by the Race Committee are based on the configuration of the boat at the time the rating was assessed.
 Any modification to the hull, rig or sails must be assessed regarding the likely impact on the potential performance of the boat.
-Failure of a skipper to notify the PRO of a modification may result in that boat being protested by the Race Committee and/or the Race Committee may initiate a review of the rating pursuant to this Policy.
+Failure of a skipper to notify the PRO of a modification may result in that boat being protested by the Race Committee.

-In order to simplify the process for adjusting a rating to account for the impact of a modification, the Race Committee is establishing a list of standard rating adjustments for common modifications such as conversion to an asymmetric spinnaker or conversion from $\frac{3}{4}$ to masthead spinnaker.
+In order to simplify the process for adjusting a rating to account for the impact of a modification, the Race Committee is establishing a list of standard rating adjustments for common modifications such as conversion to an asymmetric spinnaker or conversion from 3⁄4 to masthead spinnaker.
 Such a standard rating adjustment will be applied unless the Race Committee determines that, in the particular case under consideration, an unfair rating would result.